 Technology is changing the way the education industry does business.
 In fall 2011, we saw a decline in the number of high school student college credit enrollments, something we hadn’t seen in 15 years.
-While the number of potential students interested in higher education has decreased, the competition to attract them has only intensified.
+While the number of potential students interested in higher education from a university has decreased, the competition to attract them has only intensified.

 Much of this downward trend is a result of the many options students have for an education.
 As traditional brick-and-mortar schools offer online alternatives to keep up with their competition, we have also seen the emergence of MOOCs (massive open online courses) changing the way individuals can gain college credit.